survivejs/webpack-book/manuscript/extending_webpack/01_loaders.md

 ## Writing Tests for a Loader

 I settled with [Mocha](https://mochajs.org/) and Node.js [assert](https://nodejs.org/api/assert.html) for this project.
 Mocha is nice as it provides just enough structure for writing your tests.
 There's also support for `--watch`.
 When you run Mocha in the watch mode, it will run the tests as your code evolves.
-This can be a very effective way to develop code.
+This can be an effective way to develop code.

 ### Test Setup